vsheg/intermediate-ml/2c-quantile/index.typ

 #note[While $q dot (1-q)$ decreases near the tails, the sandwich term $D^(-1) Omega D^(-1)$ becomes
   poorly estimated and tends to dominate. ]

-== Comparison with OLS
+== Bad statistical guarantee
-The error of ordinary least squares (OLS) is controlled by the Gauss-Markov theorem, which establishes that OLS provides the minimum-variance linear unbiased estimator when its assumptions are satisfied.
+While ordinary least squares (OLS) estimates benefit from the Gauss-Markov theorem, which establishes OLS as the best linear unbiased estimator (BLUE) under classical assumptions, quantile regression follows different asymptotic properties.

-Generally, the standard errors of quantile regression estimates are larger than those of OLS, with this difference becoming more pronounced for extreme quantiles.
+Quantile regression estimators remain unbiased and consistent, but their variance behavior is more complex.
+As shown in equation @eq-quantile-linear-parameter-variance, the variance depends on both the quantile level $q$ and the underlying data distribution through the sandwich estimator term $D^(-1) Omega D^(-1)$.

+In practice, quantile regression estimates exhibit higher statistical variability than OLS estimates, particularly for extreme quantiles (e.g., $q < 0.1$ or $q > 0.9$).
+This occurs
+because:

+1. The sparsity of data in the tails leads to less reliable sandwich term estimation
+2. The conditional density at extreme quantiles becomes more difficult to estimate accurately
+3. The effective sample size for determining extreme quantiles is effectively reduced

+This statistical efficiency trade-off is a necessary cost of gaining robustness to outliers and insights into the complete conditional distribution.

 #note[
   The variance of the quantile regression estimator is larger than that of OLS, especially for extreme quantiles.
-]

-#margin[
-  #figure(
-    caption: [
-      $q dot (1-q)$ term in @eq-quantile-linear-parameter-variance reaches its maximum at $q = 0.5$ ],
-    plot-canvas(
-      domain: (0, 1),
-      size: (4, 1),
-      x-tick-step: 1 / 4,
-      x-format: plot.formats.fraction,
-      y-tick-step: 1 / 8,
-      y-format: plot.formats.fraction,
-      plot.add(domain: (0, 1), q => q * (1 - q)),
-    ),
-  )
 ]

 = Interpretation